What Are Age Spots?

 - Wear protective clothing such as hats, pants, and long-sleeved shirts.
 These help protect your skin from UV rays.
 For the best protection, wear UV-blocking clothes with an ultraviolet protection factor (UPF) of at least 40.

 Age spots are innocuous changes to the skin and don't cause torment.
 In uncommon events, age spots can make skin disease harder to analyze.
 The presence of old enough spots can cause passionate trouble for certain individuals.
-You can frequently eliminate or lessen them with treatment.
-Talk with your medical services supplier or a dermatologist about the best therapy choices for you.
+In addition, you can frequently eliminate or lessen them with treatment.
+Moreover, talk with your medical services supplier or a dermatologist about the best therapy choices for you.

 Emani Age Less Duo Kit helps to turn over skin cells and keep skin looking more revitalized